codingMustache/Hack-News-Stories/README.md

 # HN-CLI-READER

-Never leave your key board.
 This is a cli program that will allow you to paginate Hacker News in your terminal.

-# To install
+## To install

 run `npm install -g hn-cli-reader`